The Mountain: Rise and terror

 The rise of Montagnards corresponds to the fall of the Girondins.
 The Girondins hesitated on the correct course of action to take with Louis XVI after his attempt to flee France on 20 June 1791.
 Some of the Girondins believed they could use the king as figurehead.
 While the Girondins hesitated, the Montagnards took a united stand during the trial in December 1792–January 1793 and favored the king's execution.
+On 24 February the Convention decreed the first albeit unsuccessful Levée en Masse, triggering uprisings in rural France as the Montagnards' influence waned in Marseille, Toulon, and Lyon.
 Riding on this victory, the Montagnards then sought to discredit the Girondins.
 They used tactics previously employed by the Girondins to denounce them as liars and enemies of the Revolution.
 They also formed a legislative committee in which Nicolas Hentz proposed a limitation of inheritances, gaining more support for the Montagnards.
 Girondin members were subsequently banned from the Jacobin club and excluded from the National Convention on 31 May – 2 June 1793.

 Policies of the Mountain

 Through attempted land redistribution policies, the Mountain showed some support for the rural poor.
 In August 1793, Montagnard member Jean Jacques Régis de Cambacérès drafted a piece of legislation which dealt with agricultural reform; in particular, he urged "relief from rent following harvest loss, compensation for improvements and fixity of tenure".
 This was in part to combat restlessness of share-croppers in the southwest.
 This draft never made it into law, but the drastic reforms suggest the Mountain's awareness of the need to please their base of support, both the rural and urban poor.

 Other policies aimed at supporting the poor included price controls enacted by the Mountain in 1793.
 This law, called the General Maximum, was supported by a group of agitators within the Mountain known as the Enragés.
 It fixed prices and wages throughout France.
 At the same time, bread prices were rising as the commodity became scarce, and in an initiative spearheaded by Collot d'Herbois and Billaud-Varenne, a law was enacted in July 1793 that forbade the hoarding of "daily necessities".
 The hoarding of grain became a crime punishable by death.

 Other economic policies enacted by the Mountain included an embargo on the export of French goods.
 As a result of this embargo, France was essentially unable to trade with foreign markets and the import of goods effectively ended.
 In theory, this protected French markets from foreign goods and required French people to support French goods.
 In addition to the embargo against foreign goods, Act 1651, passed by the Mountain in October 1793, further isolated France from the rest of Europe by forbidding any foreign vessels from trading along the French coast.
 The Mountain also enacted policies restricting and granting religious freedom.
 These policies varied but began with a ban on religion, allowing only for "the worship of Reason" in 1793 and progressing to religious freedom with the separation of Church and State in 1795.